HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/limitations.md

 - Currently only supports and provides English localization.
 - There is no search user interface to search for or discover other users.
+- Hybrid deployment is not supported with the CF224 release.

 ## User profiles